arkillam/learning_ollama_llms/README.md

 postgres_notes.txt covers Postgres setup.
 I did that first.

 python_notes.txt covers what I did with Python.
+I used langchain and other Python libraries to make things work.
+I probably did not use langchain the normal way.

+For Java, I am focusing on using the Ollama REST API.
+I have read it is identical to the OpenAI API, so hopefully this will be useful for real work.